Guest speaker gives presentation during Asian-American, Pacific Islander Heritage Month observance at Fort McCoy, Part II

-Professor Gerald Iguchi, a doctorate holder who serves as a history professor at the University of Wisconsin-La Crosse, gives a part of his presentation in this video clip May 19, 2022, at Fort McCoy, Wis.
+Professor Gerald Iguchi, a doctorate holder who serves as a history professor at the University of Wisconsin-La Crosse, gives a part of his presentation in this clip from May 19, 2022, at Fort McCoy, Wis.
 The presentation was in support of Fort McCoy's observance of Asian-American and Pacific Islander Heritage Month.
 The heritage month recognizes the contributions and influence of Asian Americans and Pacific Islander Americans to the history, culture, and achievements of the United States.
-The Fort McCoy Equal Opportunity Office organized the event.
 (U.S. Army Video by Scott T. Sturkol, Public Affairs Office, Fort McCoy, Wis.)

 |Date Taken: